oravital7/PacmanPlay-1/README.md

 The algorithm for calculating the roads for each Pacman takes in considiration the time that each pacman already gone, and the time it will take him to get to the next fruit.

-In every iteration the algorithm choose the pacman with the higher priority - wich based on the factors above.
+In every iteration the algorithm choose the pacman with the higher priority - which based on the factors above.
 With that approach, every pacman is given a fair shot to eat Fruits.

 How to play